PDHdata/SmallFormats/README.md

 # SmallFormats

-Inspired by [EDHrec][edhrec], this is a deck-stats site for [Pauper EDH][pdhhomebase] and hopefully other "smaller" (less common) Magic: the Gathering formats someday.
+Inspired by [EDHrec][edhrec], this is a deck-stats tool for [Pauper EDH][pdhhomebase] and hopefully other "smaller" (less common) Magic: the Gathering formats someday.
+It was built to power [PDHdata][pdhdata], which is a deck-stats site specifically for PDH.

 ## Running your own

 ### Naming
 This software is offered to you under the [MIT license](LICENSE).
 That means you may use some or all of it to run your own project.
-However, you don't have the right to the name `SmallFormats`.
+However, you don't have the right to the name `SmallFormats` or `PDHdata`.
 You'll need to set an environment variable `SMALLFORMATS_NAME` or edit the config in `smallformats/settings.py` to whatever you're choosing to call your project.

 ### Initial setup